siberianfox/tinygwiki/Status-Reports.md

 	$si | Status report interval | in milliseconds (50 ms minimum interval)

 NOTE: $si won't accept any values less than its minimum interval, which is 50 ms.
+NOTE: The $sv setting does not apply to on-demand requested status reports. $sr (or {"sr:""} ) will always return an unfiltered (complete) status report.

 Here are some examples:
 <pre>